Shibe53/cybersec_tool/README.md

 - **Victim Container** (`172.18.0.10`): Runs an automated script that sends login requests every 5 seconds.
 Configured to use the local DNS server at 172.18.0.40.
 - **Attacker Container** (`172.18.0.20`): Kali Linux with Scapy, tcpdump, nmap, and other security tools
 - **Website Container** (`172.18.0.30`): Nginx server that serves a login page and logs authentication attempts
 - **DNS Server Container** (`172.18.0.40`): BIND9 recursive DNS resolver that forwards queries to external DNS servers (8.8.8.8, 8.8.4.4).
 Caches DNS responses for up to 24 hours.
-Essential for DNS cache poisoning demonstrations as it provides a target DNS server with cacheable responses.

 ## Setup Instructions